 Variation Among Grays

-The traditional Weimaraner gray is actually a brown or chocolate coat that is diluted, so taupe may be a better way to describe the color.
+The traditional Weimaraner color is gray.
+In Weims, this is actually a brown or chocolate coat that is diluted, so taupe may be a better way to describe the color.
 Some Weimaraners have a more silvery coat and some are darker, others seem more brownish.

 The gray coat does seem to be affected by the sun, and often gets more brown looking as they age.
 It’s mostly noticeable when you look at photos of Weimaraner moms with their litters.
 The pups almost always look more silver than light brown.